Munis D. Faruqui

 B.A.
 Oberlin College

 Munis D. Faruqui is a historian.
 His focus is on the Muslim experience in South Asia, especially during the Mughal period.
-His books include Princes of the Mughal Empire, 1504-1719 (Cambridge, 2012), Expanding Frontiers in South Asian and World History (co-edited with Richard Eaton, David Gilmartin and Sunil Kumar)(Cambridge, 2013), and Religious Interactions in Mughal India (co-edited with Vasudha Dalmia)(Oxford, 2014).
-He is currently working on a book focused on the Mughal Empire in the latter half of the seventeenth century.
-In 2014, Dr. Faruqui was one of three recipients of UC-Berkeley's Distinguished Teaching Award.
+His books include Princes of the Mughal Empire, 1504-1719 (Cambridge University Press, 2012), Expanding Frontiers in South Asian and World History, co-edited with Richard Eaton, David Gilmartin and Sunil Kumar (Cambridge University Press, 2013), and Religious Interactions in Mughal India, co-edited with Vasudha Dalmia (Oxford University Press, 2014).
+He has recently completed a book (forthcoming with Cambridge University Press) focused on the life and reign of Emperor Aurangzeb 'Alamgir (1618-1707) and Mughal Empire in the latter half of the seventeenth and first decades of the eighteenth century.
+In 2014, Dr. Faruqui was one of three faculty recipients of UC-Berkeley's Distinguished Teaching Award.
 The award recognizes teaching that "incites intellectual curiosity in students, engages them thoroughly in the enterprise of learning, and has a lifelong impact."
-Dr. Faruqui is the current Director of the Institute for South Asia Studies <https://southasia.berkeley.edu/>.
-In that capacity, he holds the Sarah Kailath Chair of Indian Studies.
+Dr. Faruqui is the current Director of the Institute for South Asia Studies.
+In that capacity, he holds the Sarah Kailath Chair of India Studies.
+He is also the Director of Global, International & Area Studies.
+In addition to the Department of South and Southeast Asian Studies, Dr. Faruqui is affiliated with the Department of History and the Department of Middle Eastern Languages and Cultures.